jamesstringerparsec/Easy-GPU-PV/README.md

 # Easy-GPU-PV
 A work-in-progress project dedicated to making GPU Paravirtualization on Windows Hyper-V easier!

-GPU-P allows you to partition your systems dedicated or integrated GPU and assign it to several Hyper-V VMs.
+GPU-PV allows you to partition your systems dedicated or integrated GPU and assign it to several Hyper-V VMs.
 It's the same technology that is used in WSL2, and Windows Sandbox.

-Easy-GPU-PV aims to make this easier by automating the steps required to get a GPU-P VM up and running.
+Easy-GPU-PV aims to make this easier by automating the steps required to get a GPU-PV VM up and running.
 Easy-GPU-PV does the following...
 1) Creates a VM of your choosing
 2) Automatically Installs Windows 11 to the VM